Little Darling models

 Since then we have created new designs unique to our brand alone and receive custom requests on a regular basis for unique outfits or character look a likes.
 We believe that quality materials and fastening methods will ensure these items become family heirlooms for new families and their dolls.
 In 2014 we released our first two 18" doll patterns commissioned by Simplicity patterns numbered 1486 and 1220.
 2015 saw three more pattern releases for Simplicity 8070, 8071 and 1089.
 Simplicity again released a Cupcake Cutie Pie design in 2018 with our first Wellie Wisher pattern.

 2014 also started my interest in Dianna Effner's hand painted Little Darlings dolls.
 I had seen these little lovelies on pinterest and finally discovered where they came from.
 I knew I had to have one for my own and once I received her in late 2014 the inspiration bug struck again.
 I work simultaneously on both clothing lines and find that one will inspire creativity in the other.
 As with all my creations, one of a kind ensembles are my trademark to ensure that everyone will always have a unique and custom wardrobe for their little doll.
-My passion for creative doll design has continued to expand into the world of BJD with two 45cm Liz Frost girls, 1 45cm Kaye Wiggs and three 33cm Liz Frost beauties.
+My passion for creative doll design has continued to expand into the world of BJD with two 45cm Liz Frost girls, 1 45cm Kaye Wiggs and two 33cm Liz Frost beauties.

 As a mother I understand the importance of dolls to all of our little girls and their creative and nurturing instincts.
 As a collector I value the desire to cherish memories from our own childhood and to forever hold a piece of beauty and workmanship embodied in dolls.
 As a business, I strive to create quality ensembles that stand the test of time to become your own treasures.